-13. National Programme for the Strengthening of Family Farming (PRONAF)

-- Analyzing the past 11 years of agricultural implementation of Pronaf Credit, it appears that were effectively applied R\$ 71.7 billion in financing contracts for family farming, building on an annual R\$ 1.1 billion in the 1998/1999 harvest and gradually increasing till reaching R\$ 10.8 billion in 2008/2009.
-On the other hand, the number of credit contract presented different behavior.
+13. National Program for Family Agriculture (PRONAF) - Analyzing the past 11 years of agricultural implementation of Pronaf Credit, it seems like R\$ 71.7 billion in financing contracts for family farming were invested, building on an annual R\$ 1.1 billion in the 1998/1999 harvest and gradually increasing until reaching R\$ 10.8 billion in 2008/2009.
+On the other hand, the number of credit contracts presented different behavior.
 Altogether, there were approximately 13.5 million contracts formalized.
-The first harvest of the series showed a number of just over 174 000 contracts, amounting to 2005/2006, when it reached its peak: 1.9 million contracts.
+The first harvest of the series showed a number of just over 174.000 contracts, amounting to 2005/2006, when it reached its peak: 1.9 million contracts.
 Since then, there is a gradual process of reducing the number of contracts with the 2008/2009 harvest featuring the figure of 1.4 million contracts.

-14 There is, therefore, that the average value of Pronaf Credit contracts has increased over the years, which shows a reduction in the number of contracts, particularly among low-income farmers.
+14 We find, therefore, that the average value of Pronaf Credit contracts has increased over the years, which shows a reduction in the number of contracts, particularly among low-income farmers.
 A major challenge of this program is how to adapt a policy of agricultural credit to poorer family farmers.

-15 Food Purchase Program (PAA), has higher coverage in the Northeast, Southeast (semiarid of Minas Gerais state) and South.
-Ministry of Social Development (MDS) is responsible for the largest injection of funds for the program.
+15 The Food Purchase Program (PAA), has higher coverage in the Northeast, Southeast (semiarid of Minas Gerais state) and the South.
+The Ministry of Social Development (MDS) is responsible for the largest injection of funds for the program.
 Two thirds of the resources of the PAA are focused on the production of milk and its derivatives, as well as grains and cereals.
 The remaining third is applied in a significant diversity of food.
-With regard to producers, the participation of poorer family farmers (members of PRONAF B Group) is mainly higher in the Northeast (especially in the Ceará, Bahia, Pernambuco and Paraíba states).
+With regard to producers, the participation of poorer family farmers (members of PRONAF B Group) is mainly higher in the Northeast (especially in the states of Ceará, Bahia, Pernambuco and Paraíba).